baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/image/id.md

 This allows for the administrator to load images into the foreground and background layers of one viewing window.

-Also, the ID attribute for the Image is combined with the ID attribute of the Page to create a unique node name when loaded into Slicer.
+#### Uniqueness

-!!!
-Warning
+The ID attribute for the Image is combined with the ID attribute of the Page to create a unique node name when loaded into Slicer.
-    If the same image is loaded into different viewing destinations, **they must have the same ID**.
+There can be multiple Image elements within a Page with the same Path (e.g., one image loaded into different viewing windows).
+Each of these elements must have the same Image ID attribute.
+This is checked during quiz validation.

 ## Example